- OAuth for MCP Server: Complete Guide to Protecting Claude

 }

-Notice the token_endpoint_auth_methods_supported array includes client_secret_post.
+Notice token_endpoint_auth_methods_supported includes client_secret_post.
 This is crucial because Claude Web specifically uses this method in the token exchange.
-Missing this caused one of my debugging sessions.
+Missing it caused one of my longer debugging sessions.

 // File: src/app/(non-intl)/.well-known/oauth-protected-resource/route.ts